AdnanJoraid/XCode-Custom-Theme/README.md

 # XCode-Custom-Theme
-Custom theme that I made for XCode.
+My personal XCode theme that I made.
+Honestly, I have it here so I can keep using it when changing laptop for work but feel free to use it!

 ## How to Install
   Using wget